10 Steps To Stop Feeling Undeserving Of Good Things

 - work with your end goal in mind;

-- time yourself so you don’t spend more time than you should (I like using Toggl for that);
+- time yourself so you’re mindful of how long it takes you to do things (I like using Toggl for that);

 - know when you need a break (and take it);